flemingsyaifullah/testapp/README.md

 You should create inheritance class and only need to add new field member PlateNumberExpiredDate (DateTime).
 You should update DBContext as necessary.

-Delete existing database if exist and re-create the database to apply database change
+To apply database change you should delete existing database (if exist) and re-create database

-Please also update db_script.sql with data of plate number expired date (no need create new record)
+Please also update db_script.sql with data of PlateNumberExpiredDate (no need create new record)

 4. Rewrite this test solution in .NET 6 or 7 is a big plus since this test app still using .NET Framework 4.8 (optional)